Morning Note: Market news and an update from Heineken.

 Company News

 Heineken is the world’s second largest brewer, generating net revenue of €30bn from a portfolio of iconic brands, many of which have been quenching the thirst of consumers for decades.
-In addition to the core Heineken brand, the company owns several well-known beers and ciders, including Sol, Tiger, Amstel, and Strongbow, as well as 300 or so local brews.
-The company also owns around 3,000 pubs in the UK, runs a wholesaling operation in Europe, and has a strong global distribution capability.
+In addition to the core Heineken brand, the company owns several well-known beers and ciders, including Sol, Tiger, Amstel, Murphy’s, and Strongbow, as well as 340 or so local brews.
+The company also owns around 2,400 pubs in the UK, runs a wholesaling operation in Europe, and has a strong global distribution capability.
 Over time, the group has expanded and developed its global footprint through investment in new breweries, partnerships, and acquisitions.
+It has also exited several businesses to refine the portfolio.

-We believe the company is well placed to benefit from long-term growth opportunities in emerging markets (which generate more than 50% of revenue), where young and growing populations, low per-capita beer consumption, and increased wealth are expected to drive growth.
-The company believes the biggest opportunity is in India, with strong prospects also seen in Mexico, Brazil, China, Vietnam, and South Africa.
+We believe the company is well placed to benefit from long-term growth opportunities in emerging markets (which generate 55% of revenue), where young and growing populations, low per-capita beer consumption, and increased wealth are expected to drive growth.
+The company believes the biggest opportunity is in India, with strong prospects in Mexico, Brazil, China, Vietnam, and South Africa.

-The group generates more than 40% of its revenue from premium brands, where volume is growing twice as fast as mainstream beer because consumers turn to better brands as they grow older and wealthier.
-Finally, the group is benefiting from the growth of low and no-alcohol products and increased digital revenue.
+The group generates more than 40% of its revenue from premium brands, where volume is growing faster than mainstream beer because consumers turn to better brands as they grow older and wealthier.
+Premium brands tend to have greater pricing power.
+Finally, the group is benefiting from the growth of low and no-alcohol products, where it is the global leader, and products ‘beyond beer’ such as seltzers and ready-to-drink products.

 We believe the shareholding structure, supported by family ownership, ensures the company is run for the long term and in the best interests of all shareholders.